About CDC’s Progress

 Distributing Funds Icon Image

-Nearly $800 million in annual appropriation distributed to 63 state, territorial, and local health departments
+Nearly $900 million in annually appropriated funds distributed to 64 state, territorial, and local health departments

 Local Experts Icon Image